 Can do exercises your leadership to get you going again.
 It gets you looking out into the world asking; “how can we be relevant at this time of crisis?”

 This unlocks your creative energy and directs it to a purpose.
 It places you on the cusp of a breakthrough.
-To make a potential leap forward to finding the opportunity in the crisis.
+To making a potential leap so you find the opportunity in the crisis.

 However you respond, there are 4 leadership opportunities not to be missed right now.

 - Bind your team tightly together … with a special emphasis on deepening vulnerability-based trust.
 Use this time to unify, remove personal reservations, and face outward together.

 - Create clarity.
 Get clear on how you can be relevant to the world right now.
 Create a temporary rallying cry, just for this time.
 Do this by answering the question: “How do we want our business to be different 3 months from now? “

 - Over-communicate.
 Share the rallying cry widely.
 Mobilise your organisation through communication and action.
 Give people meaningful roles.
 Get them involved in creating the future.